jimdevops19/ballapp3/README.md

 The Project of the automation is not added yet to my repo

-Here is a demo of the Flask app though, cool isn't it ?
+Here is how the of the Flask app though, cool isn't it ?

 ![Capture](https://user-images.githubusercontent.com/49904449/171499652-a52db2b6-2e84-4ca4-bf05-30772937ecbf.PNG)